geopython/pygeoapi/docs/source/data-publishing/ogcapi-maps.rst

 This parameter is optional, defaulting to WGS84 (4236).

-This provider also supports `tileindexing <https://mapserver.org/optimization/tileindex.html>`_, which let MapScript create a mosaic on the fly, piecing together a set of files.
+This provider also supports `tile indexing <https://mapserver.org/optimization/tileindex.html>`_, which lets MapScript create a mosaic on the fly, piecing together a set of files.
-In order to enable it, set `options.tileindex` to True and set the location of the index file on the `data` path.
+In order to enable it, set `options.tileindex` to `True` and set the location of the index file on the `data` path.

 .. code-block:: yaml